Shahid718/Phase-field-Fortran-codes-using-whole-array/ReadMe.md

 ## **Takeaway**

-Our work shows that using whole-array operations in Fortran can help write faster, more concise, and more readable code, while taking advantage of hardware-specific optimizations and maintaining consistency with mathematical notation used in many scientific and engineering applications.
+Our work shows that using whole-array operations in Fortran can help write faster, more concise, and more readable code while taking advantage of hardware-specific optimizations and maintaining consistency with mathematical notation used in many scientific and engineering applications.

-This demonstrates another benefit of using Fortran to translate formula intuitively.
+This demonstrates another benefit of using Fortran to translate formulas intuitively.
 Maybe this is the meaning of the term `Formula translation.`